2022 Summer Reading

-Join us for the Fall Reading Challenge
+Join us for the 2022 Summer Reading Challenge

 at the Inyo County Free Library!

-We are starting a pilot project for our reading program using an online service called Beanstack, which we hope you will enjoy using.
+We are continuing a pilot project for our reading program using an online service called Beanstack, which we hope you will enjoy using.
 Beanstack will have the usual book and reading logging that we’ve done with our summer reading programs in the past, but will do this online through a browser or with mobile apps (available from Google Play or the Apple App Store).

 Assistance with using Beanstack will be available from the staff at the Inyo County Library Branches.
 Please come to your local Inyo County Library Branch to get started.